 The Last Samurai (2-Disc Widescreen Edition) review

-Posted : 17 years, 11 months ago on 6 December 2006 03:00 (A review of The Last Samurai (2-Disc Widescreen Edition))Disc one contains the film itself.
+Posted : 18 years ago on 6 December 2006 03:00 (A review of The Last Samurai (2-Disc Widescreen Edition))Disc one contains the film itself.
 To sum it up as average would probabl be fair - ok, but nothing special.
 Nice details on the historical front along with decent action scene are spoilt a little by parts of the screenplay, in particular a fairly major detail of the ending which is impossible to describe without giving away major spoilers.

 Disc two lets the package down completely.
 There's a lot of volume, with 10-12 different additional documentaries and things about the making of the film and its historical context, but sadly most of them descent into self-congratulatory nonsense, often describing how much of a pleasure it was to work with Tom Cruise rather than saying anything substantial about the film itself - to the extent that discussion of the action scenes talks in depth about how Tom was determined to do his own scenes wherever possible.
 Drivel.